sanderv32/ngx_http_auth_yubikey_module/README.md

   Yubico API can authenticate.

 - "auth\_yubikey\_ttl": Set the cache timeout is seconds for after the first login of the user.
-Default this is set to 24 hours.
+Default is set to 24 hours.
 If set to a low value the user needs to log-in every-time because of the replayed OTP.